djaus2/AzureIoT-CoreUtils/README.md

 I have created a couple of scripts to simplify the script's use and added some scripts for logging.

-## PowerShell scripts
+## PowerShell scripts to be run on IoT-Core Device
 *Usage:* Copy these scripts to (say) c:\iotedge on your IoT-Core device.
 Then run on the device through the PowerShell portal to the device
 - install.ps1: Installation script to replace Step 2 above
 - uninstall.ps1: Removal script
 - IotEdgeSecurityDaemon.ps1: This is called by the install and uninstall scripts as per the link from Kelly above.
-- logmin.ps1: Requires a parameter m, number of minutes.
+- log-min.ps1: Requires a parameter m, number of minutes.
 Show log for last m minutes (eg ./logmin 5)
-- logsec.ps1: Requires a parameter s, number of seconds.
+- log-sec.ps1: Requires a parameter s, number of seconds.
 Show log for last s seconds (eg ./logsec 3)
-- loglast5min.ps1: Show log for last 5 minutes
+- log-last5min.ps1: Show log for last 5 minutes
-- loglast30sec.ps1: Show log for last 30 seconds.
+- log-last30sec.ps1: Show log for last 30 seconds.
+- log-loop.ps1:  Loops (every 29 secs) dispaly logs for last 30 sec and runs ```iotedge list```

+## PowerShell ISE
+Run **PowerShell ISE** on your dev machine as your PS console to your device, rather than PowerShell.
+It gives you an editor for your scripts.
+Use the following script on your dev machine:
+- remoteme.ps1

+***Note:*** Edit the $machine variable in the script first

 *The following assumes you have established a PowerShell window to the device, eg via IoT Dashboard and copied the scripts to a suitable folder and changed to that folder at the prompt.*